The Aphasia Association of Victoria Incorporated [Aphasia Victoria] is an advocacy group which aims to support people who have aphasia.

 We are proudly affiliated with The Stroke Association of Victoria.

-Aphasia Victoria aims to provide a Victoria-wide source of information and represent the needs of the Aphasia community in Victoria.
+Aphasia Victoria provide a Victoria-wide source of information and represent the needs of the Aphasia community in Victoria.
 We will be active in educating the public and governments of the extent of aphasia in the community and the essential support needs of those with aphasia.

 Konrad is a tireless advocate and driver of Aphasia Victoria and helped establish the organisation with wife, Mimi.

 Simon became a member of Aphasia Victoria in January 2020 and was elected Chair in November.

 Marcella is the Deputy Treasurer and a professional committee member.
 Completing completing a PhD at Manchester University, Marcella has also completed various research roles at La Trobe University, including working on two national trials.

 Cassie is a speech pathologist currently working at La Trobe University on a number of research projects aiming to improve the lives of people with aphasia and their families.

 Lauren graduated from LaTrobe University with a Master of Speech Pathology.
 She has worked as a speech pathologist in rehabilitation hospitals and community therapy centres across Melbourne.
 She currently works at Epworth Rehabilitation in Richmond.